robertovicario/Keymistry/README.md

 ## License

-This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is distributed under [The MIT License](https://opensource.org/licenses/MIT).
 You can find the complete text of the license in the project repository.

 ## Contacts